[?] Subscribe To This Site

 ______________________________________________

-For this chalking accent, I used another castle die cut accented with rust colored chalk.
+For this Scrapbooking Chalk accent, I used another castle die cut accented with rust colored chalk.
 The Castle die cut was difficult to see the many lines in the die cut, but the chalk applied with a tiny round cotton ball brought out the nice accents of the die cut and gave it a little more dimension.

-Scrapbook Decorating Chalk 24
+Scrapbook Chalk Tutorial

 This was my first purchase of Scrapbooking Chalks by Decorating Chalk.
 These are available to purchase on Page 1 of the Scrapbooking Chalk Store at the bottom of the page.